MG-Squared/americas_blues/README.md

 For our capstone, we are addressing the issue of police violence that has become a heated topic throughout the country in the recent years.
 As a team, we will be attempting to help law enforcement agencies spot risk factors so they may step in before risk transforms into actual harm.

 The dataset we acquired from [Mapping Police Violence](https://mappingpoliceviolence.org/aboutthedata) has gathered over 9,000 police killings from January 2013 to May 2021.
 Top drivers of civilian fatalities identified will shed light on changes to be made to save more lives.
-After creating a classification model to predict the threat level of the vicitim, we've cast a larger net and acquired the 30,000+ [Fatal Encounters](https://fatalencounters.org/tools-for-journalists/) dataset that was originally used to create the Mapping Police Violence datatset used in the first iteration.
+After creating a classification model to predict the threat level of the victim, we've cast a larger net and acquired the 30,000+ [Fatal Encounters](https://fatalencounters.org/tools-for-journalists/) dataset that was originally used to create the Mapping Police Violence dataset used in the first iteration.
 The final classification model we have created beat the baseline model by 20%.

 <a name="project-planning"></a><h1><img src="https://i.pinimg.com/originals/db/f8/d9/dbf8d911ea72d584177fac7b20735afc.png"/></h1>